 Order of Acceptable Designations by Category

-APTA supports five categories of abbreviated designations, listed in the order below and including these acceptable designations within each category.
-Note that only the first designation is mandatory — all others are optional, but if you choose to include them they must be according to the requirements of the APTA position.
+Note that only the first designation of either PT or PTA is mandatory.
+All others are optional, but if you choose to include them they must be according to the requirements of the APTA position.
 (If someone lacks a designation in any category or chooses not to include it as an abbreviation after their name, the next designation, if any, moves up a space.
 The order remains the same.)

 FIRST designation: PT or PTA |